YouthTree/big-help-mob/README.md

 Essentially, it bootstraps an environment ready for the next step.

+Before you continue, we need to create a user for the application.
+To do this, log in to the postgres psql command line (on my system with hombrew, this was a matter of `psql template`), and run:

+    CREATE USER bighelpmob WITH PASSWORD 'bighelpmob';

+And either create the development databases manually:

+    CREATE DATABASE bighelpmob_development OWNER bighelpmob;
+    CREATE DATABASE bighelpmob_test OWNER bighelpmob;

+Or just simply give the user CREATEDB permissions:

+    ALTER USER bighelpmob CREATEDB;

 Now, you can run:

     ./script/configure

 Which will guide you through:

 * Installing all of the gem dependencies